webplatform/docs/concepts/Internet_and_Web/how_browsers_work/index.md

 We do have a definition for the color struct, so we can't use a cached struct.
 Since color has one attribute we don't need to go up the tree to fill other attributes.
 We will compute the end value (convert string to RGB etc) and cache the computed struct on this node.

-The work on the second <span> element is even easier.
+The work on the second <code>&lt;span&gt;</code> element is even easier.
 We will match the rules and come to the conclusion that it points to rule G, like the previous span.
 Since we have siblings that point to the same node, we can share the entire style context and just point to the context of the previous span.

 For structs that contain rules that are inherited from the parent, caching is done on the context tree (the color property is actually inherited, but Firefox treats it as reset and caches it on the rule tree). <br /> For instance if we added rules for fonts in a paragraph: